JuanFelipeRestrepoBuitrago/Software-Topics/homeworks/CLASS 1/README.md

 ## Deadline

 The deadline for this homework is 8 days after the class.
 This means that the deadline is on 2024-01-30.

+## Solution

+The solution for this homework is in the [solution](solution) folder.

+I used java 17.0.12 from Oracle in WSL2.
+I used Visual Studio Code as my IDE.

+## Authors

+- Juan Felipe Restrepo Buitrago